Gymnastics Conditioning vs Strength Training: What’s the Difference?

 • Weighted Squats or Deadlifts – Build leg power for vault and tumbling

-• Pull-Ups with Added Weight – Improve strength on bars
+• Pull-Ups with Added Weight – Improve bar strength

 • Overhead Presses – Develop shoulder stability for rings and handstands

-• Isometric Strength Work – Static holds like planks, L-sits, and planches
+• Isometric Strength Work – Static holds like planks, L-sits, planches

-• Eccentric Training – Controlled lowering (e.g., negative chin-ups) for strength and muscle control
+• Eccentric Training – Controlled lowering (e.g., negative chin-ups) to improve strength and control

-In gymnastics, strength training is usually low-rep, high-control, focusing on maintaining perfect form rather than chasing heavy numbers.
+In gymnastics, strength training is typically low-rep, high-control, focusing on flawless form rather than chasing heavy numbers.

 Key Differences Between Conditioning and Strength Training